-

 How does it feel for you being selected for this year’s edition of Hyeres?

-I know Festival Hyeres is a wonderful opportunity to show your collection to the world and it will hopefully open some doors in the future.
+I know Festival Hyeres is a wonderful opportunity to show your collection to the world and it will hopefully open some doors in the future.28th International

 Fashion & Photography Festival